 Anyone who does anything to hurt nature can be sued in India including the Government.

 Yet, why is India so polluted?

 The reason is YOU.
-Have you ever dropped a candy wrap in a park?
-Have you ever let your neighbor dump his/her waste on the street?
+Have you ever dropped a candy wrapper in a park?
+Have you ever let your neighbor dump their waste on the street?
 Have you ever let your mom dump the waste beside your house?
-Have you ever watched a Government bus emanating dark smoke pass by?
-Do you use a smoke-puffing vehicle when you can use a bike or simply, walk?
+Have you ever watched a Government bus emitting dark smoke pass by?
+Do you use a smoke-puffing vehicle when you could use a bike or even walk?
 Do you not carpool?
 Have you ever used disposable plastic?

 If you have done any of this, then you might as well kill another Elephant like the one in Kerala (Firecracker fruit incident).
-Hurting any part of nature is hurting the nature itself.
+Hurting one part of nature has wider ecological consequences.

-Also, for the ones who claim to be “environmentally conscious” but still let other people do the above, make yourselves useful by doing as much as you can to prevent this.
+Further, for those who claim to be “environmentally conscious” but still let other people get away with the acts stated above, make yourselves useful by doing as much as you can to prevent this.